 We were speaking about the different types of apprehension before, and we saw that we can have decisive and accurate apprehension either through valid straightforward cognition or valid inferential cognition.
-And both of these could be conceptual, but only straightforward cognition is non-conceptual.
+Both of these could be conceptual, but only straightforward cognition can also be non-conceptual.

-So we need to understand what do we mean by conceptual, since we hear this all the time in Buddhism – conceptual cognition and non-conceptual cognition – we’re aiming for non-conceptual.
-Well, we have to know what that is, don’t we?
+We need to understand what we mean by conceptual cognition, especially since we hear all the time in Buddhism that we have to go beyond conceptual cognition and gain non-conceptual cognition.
+So, to go beyond conceptual cognition and gain non-conceptual cognition, we need to know what both are, right?

 Apprehension in Conceptual Cognition